9dots/9dots.io-pages/OJ8iMiY.md

 1. Show students the building plans for their robot.

-2. Explain that this robot is helpful for learning how to program the robot, and that students will be coming up with their own robot designs later in the unit.
+2. Explain that this robot is helpful for learning how to program the robot.

 ## Explore - 30 minutes

-1. Students will work on creating their robot according to the plans provided to them.
+1. Students work on creating their robot according to the plans provided to them.
 	- Students should work in groups of four or less.
-2. When they have finished, students will use the [straight line program](http://uploads.9dots.io/OJ8kmj2.rbt) to test their robot.
+2. When they have finished, students use the [straight line program](http://uploads.9dots.io/OJ8kmj2.rbt) to test their robot.
 	- For instructions on how to download programs to the robot check out this [wiki](http://www.9dots.io/9dots/OiQoYL1).

 ## Extension